GanonUchiha/Twitter-Accounts-Status-Tracker/README.md

     https://twitter.com/discord
     ```
 1. run `python src/main.py` in your command prompt, and the results should show up in the `output` folder.

+## Environment

+This program uses the following packages:
+- python 3.10.4
+- tweepy 4.10.1

+Detailed packages and versions can be found in `requirements.txt`.
+To create an identical virtual environment in Anaconda, use the command `conda create --name <env> --file requirements.txt`.